Swash is a web browser extension that pays you to browse the web. It’s built using decentralised technology.

-We put you - as the value contributor - first.
-Your data is anonymous and end-to-end encrypted for privacy and we make sure you receive proper compensation for your value.
-Noone else does that.
+Swash puts you - as the value contributor - first.
+Your data is anonymous and end-to-end encrypted for privacy and Swash makes sure you receive proper compensation for your value.
+That doesn't happen anywhere else.

-The data we collect is more reliable and much higher quality than what other data collectors can offer because it’s given with full consent and transparency.
-Others tend to use shady collection methods and it’s all a bit of a mess, whereas ours is clean and transparent.
+The data Swash collects is more reliable and much higher quality than others can offer because it’s given with full consent and transparency.
+Data collectors tend to use shady collection methods and it’s all a bit of a mess, whereas Swash data is clean, transparent, and reliable.

 Swash has been built on top of the Streamr stack and uses their coin, DATA.
-Streamr Marketplace makes it possible for users to buy and sell access to real-time data on the Streamr Network.
+Real-time and historical Swash data is listed on the Streamr Marketplace.

 Do I need to understand crypto for this?

-Which platforms and web browsers does Swash work on?
+Which platforms and web browsers are compatible with Swash?

-Swash currently works on the desktop version of Firefox, Chrome and all Chromium-based web browsers like Chromium, Microsoft Edge Insider, Brave, UC Browser, and Opera.
-We’re working on expanding to Android and iOS, so watch this space.
+Swash is available on all major browsers including Firefox, Chrome and all Chromium-based web browsers like Chromium, Microsoft Edge Insider, Brave, UC Browser, and Opera.
+Soon, it will be available on Safari and the team is working on expanding to Android and iOS, so watch this space.